© Crown copyright 2020

 1.22.22 Computerised stock control systems

-If you intend to use a computerised stock control system where the customs warehouse account is separate from the commercial records and the customs warehouse stock account isn’t updated with details of the removals at the same time (batch processing) you should notify your supervising office.
+If you intend to use a computerised stock control system where the customs warehouse account is separate from the commercial records and the customs warehouse stock account is not updated with details of the removals at the same time (batch processing) you should notify your supervising office.
 They’ll provide you with the criteria you must satisfy in order to operate such a system.

 1.22.23 Removal of goods before their release is authorised